 Flip the chicken and pierce the skin all over with a fork.
 Sprinkle with 4 pinches salt on each side and rub until evenly covered.

-Pat the surface dry with kitchen paper and thinly dust the underneath with ½ tbsp potato starch (katakuriko), brushing off any excess.
+Pat the surface dry with kitchen paper.
+For the traditional method, thinly dust the underneath with ½ tbsp potato starch (katakuriko), brushing off any excess.
+For the extra crispy method, dust the skin with starch instead.

-Fry for 7 minutes.
-If using stainless or carbon steel, fry undisturbed.
-If using non-stick, rotate the chicken occasionally for even browning.Optional: For crispier skin, cover the chicken with foil and weigh down with a moderately heavy, flat-bottomed object, like a second pan filled with water.
+For the crispy method, cover the chicken with foil and weigh down with a heatproof, flat-bottomed object, like a pan filled with water.

 While you wait, take a small bowl and add 1½ tbsp Japanese soy sauce (koikuchi shoyu), 1 ½ tbsp mirin, 1 ½ tbsp sake, 1 tsp light brown sugar, 1 ½ tbsp dashi stock and ½ tsp honey.
 Mix until the sugar and honey have dissolved.